-Juniors and seniors majoring in physical science teaching (emphasis on physics) are invited to apply for the G.M.
+Students in the Physics and Astronomy Department at Minnesota State University – Mankato are eligible for twelve different scholarships in amounts ranging from $300-$2000.
+For example, Juniors and seniors majoring in physical science teaching (emphasis on physics) are invited to apply for the G.M.
 Wissink Physics Scholarship.
-One recipient will be awarded $1,200.00 in funding.
+One recipient will be awarded at least $1000 in funding.
 In order to be considered, candidates must have obtained a GPA of 3.5 or higher (cumulative) in physical sciences and mathematics.

-In addition, the Kiwanis Environmental Physics Scholarship is worth $600.00 to a physical science teaching major interested in environmental issues.
+Another award in the department is the Kiwanis Environmental Physics Scholarship, worth $600.00 to a physical science teaching major interested in environmental issues.
 The scholarship is available to undergraduate students (sophomore, junior, or senior).

 The Department of Physical and Life Sciences at Nevada State challenges their students with real-world environmental problems and key scientific issues developing in the field.
 Astronomy, biology, kinesiology, environmental science and physics are all covered under the department, among a number of other subjects.

 NSC offers quite a lot of general scholarships, in addition to the leadership scholarship for $1,000 to any applicant who held an officer position in any officially recognized high school club.
 Furthermore, NSC has a matching bonus in which they will match (up to $1,000) any outside scholarship that you receive to attend their college.